rust-lang/this-week-in-rust/drafts/2017-12-05-this-week-in-rust.md

 ## News & Blog Posts

+* [Zemeroth's devlog 2: Jokers, Rancor, Blood and more](https://ozkriff.github.io/2017-12-01--devlog.html).
+Zemeroth is a turn-based hexagonal tactical game 🎮 .

 # Crate of the Week

 This week's crate is [faster](https://github.com/AdamNiederer/faster), a crate for zero-overhead, cross-platform, beautiful explicit SIMD code.
 Thanks to [Vikrant](https://users.rust-lang.org/u/nasa42) for the suggestion.